 Work in books is our main way of demonstrating children's achievements and progress.
-Children should be encouraged take pride in the work in their books.
-However, it is recognised that if we want children to practice and experiment with vocabulary and grammar children may make jottings which will not always be neat as they may cross out (using a single strikethrough line) to experiment, edit and redraft work.
+Children should be encouraged to produce their best work in their books, it is recognised that in maths work children may make jotting which will not always be neat.
 It is expected that all work in books is dated and has a clear Learning Objective (LO), which identifies the intended learning of the lesson, in the form of an 'I can...' statement.
 The date and LO must be at the top If a piece of work.
 If work is to be an assessed piece of work, without an LO then this must be clearly identified as an assessment piece.
 The LO can be handwritten or printed as appropriate for the individual child's development.
+It is expected that all work shows evidence of marking, underneath of each piece, in line with the school marking policy.
+It is expected that to ensure children make rapid progress that they respond to all marking in line with the marking policy.
+Staff must provide the opportunity daily and create and environment which enables children to respond to marking.
+Staff must never write over children's writing to correct errors.